compbiocore/bioflows/README.md

 conda install -c compbiocore bioflows
 ```

-This will install bioflows and all the necessary bio-informatics tools that are part of the standard workflows.
+This will install bioflows and all the necessary bioinformatics tools that are part of the standard workflows.

 [//]: # (End with an example of getting some data out of the system or using it for a little demo)